osilander/bacterial-genomics-intro/ngs-taxonomic-investigation/index.rst

 ^^^^^

 Now that we have installed |kraken| and downloaded and extracted the minikraken2 database, we can attempt to investigate the sequences we got back from the sequencing provider for other species as the one it should contain.
 We call the |kraken| tool and specify the database and fasta-file with the sequences it should use.
-The general command structure looks like this:
+To investigate the general command structure simply type ``kraken2``:

 .. code:: bash